RH-sdavey/rh-sdavey.github.io/_posts/2018-09-17-Improve-your-history!.md

 Its one of the first things I install when working with a new linux system, vm or laptop.
 Absolutely changing the "history" or "ctrl + r" usage of the old and ancient.

-If your ever searching through you history for the obscure command you used 3 months ago, while deep in the middle of coding nirvana, (read - desperately scanning stackoverflow ) or that you "won't need enough to save as an alias", but in reality use a few times per week... then have a look here...
+If your ever searching through your history for the obscure command you used 3 months ago, while deep in the middle of coding nirvana, (read - desperately scanning stackoverflow ) or that you "won't need it enough to save as an alias", but in reality use that command a few times per week... then have a look here...

 https://github.com/dvorka/hstr